The One I Gave My Heart To: Music video

+Release and reception

 The music video for "The One I Gave My Heart To" made its television debut on MTV during the week of September 14, 1997.
 During the week of September 28, the video made its debut on BET.
 The video became the 22nd most-played video on MTV during the week of November 2, 1997.
 Meanwhile, it became the 19th most-played video on BET during the week of December 14, 1997.
+Nylon writer Steffanee Wang praised the video saying, "Everything you could want in an R&B ballad music video are checked in this one".
+Author Kathy Iandoli felt in comparison to Aaliyah's previous videos, that it "was more subdued than the others but still stylish."

 Live performances

-On October 6, 1997 Aaliyah performed "The One I Gave My Heart To", on The Keenen Ivory Wayans Show.
+On October 6, 1997, Aaliyah performed "The One I Gave My Heart To", on The Keenen Ivory Wayans Show.
 Thirteen days later, she performed "The One I Gave My Heart To" at Nickelodeon's fourth annual The Big Help event in Santa Monica, California.
-On November 26, 1997 she performed "The One I Gave My Heart To" on the BET show Planet Groove.
+On November 26, 1997, she performed "The One I Gave My Heart To" on the BET show Planet Groove.
 On December 10, Aaliyah performed "The One I Gave My Heart To" at the UNICEF Gift of Song benefit gala, which aired live on TNT.
 In 1998, Aaliyah co-headlined the B-96 B-Bash, hosted by Chicago radio station B96; during the event, she performed "The One I Gave My Heart To".